openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-ability-component.md

 >  **NOTE**
 >
+>  This component is deprecated since API version 10.
+You are advised to use [\<UIExtensionComponent>](ts-container-ui-extension-component.md) instead.
+>
 >  This component is supported since API version 9.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
 >  The APIs provided by this component are system APIs.